 Sandy Ault, Water Safety Instructor II, was on the pool deck ready with the aquatic rescue board.
 Levi McAuliff, an 18-year-old, Water Safety Instructor I, cleared the pool and called 9-1-1.
 Just like in the regular trainings, the backboard was dipped in the water, the patient was lifted onto the deck and assessed.

 Swimmer, Stephen Warta, was blue, but within seconds he began seizing and aspirating.
 The lifeguards turned him on his side.
-He was breathing on his sandraault2own but struggling.
+He was breathing on his own but struggling.
 Nutter monitored his sporadic breathing closely.
 When the breaths stopped for 20 seconds, Nutter rolled him on his back, cleared his airway, and was about to begin rescue breathing for Warta.
 Just then Warta took his first good breath.

 The rescue occurred at 7:30 p.m.
 After Borough medical personnel gave Warta a clean bill of health, the 17-year-old went home with his family by 8:10 p.m.
 The teenager returned to the pool to swim again today.
 His mom brought the staff home-baked cinnamon rolls.